Mineralogy of Halides, Carbonates + SulfatesMineralogy of Halides, Carbonates + Sulfates

 Aragonite crystals, on display at the Natural History Museum, London, UK.
 Photo © International Gem Society/Olena Rybnikova, PhD.

-Rhodochrosite, azurite, and malachite occur in hydrothermal veins or as weathering products in the oxidation zone of ores deposits.
-Malachite and azurite commonly occur in close association as formed by the oxidation of primary copper ores in oxidation zones.
+Rhodochrosite, azurite, and malachite occur in hydrothermal veins or as weathering products in the oxidation zone of ore deposits.
+Malachite and azurite commonly occur in close association, formed by the oxidation of primary copper ores in oxidation zones.

 Physical Properties of Carbonates

-As we previously discussed, one of the most characteristic properties of carbonates is their active reaction with acids.
+One of the most characteristic properties of carbonates is their active reaction with acids.
 Calcite dissolves easily with strong effervescence in cold dilute acids, such as HCl.
-In contrast to calcite, dolomite is hardly attacked by cold, diluted acids, such as HCl, but dissolves easily in hot acids with strong effervescence.
+In contrast, dolomite is hardly affected by cold, diluted acids, such as HCl, but dissolves easily in hot acids with strong effervescence.

-Because of crystal structure, carbonates usually have distinct cleavage in several directions.
-For example, calcite has perfect cleavage in three directions parallel to the rhombohedron form.
+Carbonates usually have distinct cleavage in several directions due to their crystal structure.
+For example, calcite has perfect cleavage in three directions in rhombohedral form.

 Sulfites

-Sulfite minerals anion is represented by the (SO4)2− anionic complex.
-It forms a slightly distorted tetrahedron in which very strong covalent bonds connect a central sulfur atom with four oxygens.
-Like in carbonates, the bonds between the anionic complex and the cations are predominantly heteropolar and, simply speaking, weaker.
+The anion of sulfite minerals is represented by the (SO4)2− anionic complex.
+It forms a slightly distorted tetrahedron in which very strong covalent bonds connect a central sulfur atom with four oxygen atoms.
+As in carbonates, the bonds between the anionic complex and the cations are predominantly heteropolar and, simply speaking, weaker.

-It is important not to mix sulfides and sulfites.
-Both classes have sulfur in their chemical formula, but for sulfides, it is S2-; and for sulfites, it is (SO4)2− anionic complex.
+Don't confuse sulfides and sulfites.
+Both classes have sulfur in their chemical formula, but sulfides have S2-, and sulfites have the (SO4)2− anionic complex.

 The chemical composition of sulfites